marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 ___

 I am a shameless collector of quotations.
 Here are my favourites, ordered alphabetically by surname.
-I have checked each entry to ensure that it was actually said by the person that it is attributed to, and at some point I will add actual references.
-A few entries have been slightly paraphrased in order to improve their clarity in present-day English.
+I have checked each entry to ensure that it was actually said by the person that it is attributed to, and eventually I will add actual references.
+A few entries have been paraphrased slightly in order to improve their clarity in present-day English.

 <br>